matthova/design-systems-blog/README.md

 This same pattern can be applied with any styled-system helper function

-# Implementing responsive layouts using a window resize listener and the theme's breakpoint definitions.
+# Implementing responsive layouts with a theme

 [Styled System](https://styled-system.com/) allows for modifying space props based on the current breakpoint.
 For example with key-based breakpoints for the theme
 ```js